-Performing Arts (BTEC)
+Performing Arts (BTEC - equivalent to 1 x A Level)

 The course would suit students who enjoy working practically to create performances that can be shared with a live audience.
 The course is designed to offer students a vocational understanding of the performing arts industry.
 This means that students are provided with 'real life' scenarios that allow them to imagine they are working in a professional environment.
 This might take on the form of planning a performance for an Arts festival or developing an identity as a Theatre Company.